Posts Tagged archives

 Henry Ford and Clara Ford at the Wayside Inn, Sudbury, Massachusetts, circa 1923. / THF98987

 But we are more than Longfellow and Frost.
 The Benson Ford Research Center’s collection of American poetry is a who’s who of everyone you remember from your high school English class.
-This includes the master of the macabre himself, Edgar Allen Poe.
+This includes the master of the macabre himself, Edgar Allan Poe.
 Our copy of The Raven is extra moody, with illustrations by Gustave Doré.

-The Raven by Edgar Allen Poe, Published 1884. / THF274358
+The Raven by Edgar Allan Poe, Published 1884. / THF274358

 Just like the rest of the research center’s collection, our poetry tries to cover all facets of the American experience.
 We collect some contemporary words by Black poets, as well as big names of the Harlem Renaissance and a former Poet Laureate.